 Focal Scripture Passage:

-To lead students to discover and list standards for relationships that honor
+To lead students to discover and describe conditions for receiving God’s

-Read the notes on 1 Thessalonians 4:1-12 found in the Sunday School
+Read the notes on Luke 6 found in the Sunday School Teacher Book.

 (Create Learning Readiness): Tell